mirroring using gitolite

 gitolite mirror push command on a master to manually

-synchronise any of its slaves.
+synchronise any of its copies.
 Try it with

 -h to get usage info.

-Tip: if you want to do this to all the slaves, try this:
+Tip: if you want to do this to all the copies, try this:

-for s in `gitolite mirror list slaves reponame` do gitolite mirror push $s reponame done
+for s in `gitolite mirror list copies reponame` do gitolite mirror push $s reponame done

 This command can also be run remotely; run